ursuscamp/noms/nom-04.md

 ## Event structure

 Nomen indexers should publish a single event per name.
 It will be a __parameterized replaceable__ event, per the [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) specification.
-When name data changers (e.g. new records or ownership transfers) then the event will be republished and replaced.
+When name data changes (e.g. new records or ownership transfers) then the event will be republished and replaced.

 The fields to be aware of: